-The Board as at 30 June 2021 comprised all independent Non-Executive Directors.
+The Board as at 30 June 2022 comprised all independent Non-Executive Directors, except for the CEO.
 The Charter states that a Non-Executive Director is independent if he or she is not a member of management and is free of any interest, position, association or relationship that might influence, or reasonably be perceived to influence, in a material respect, his or her capacity to bring independent judgement to bear on issues before the Board and to act in the best interests of Cleanaway and its shareholders generally.